A Critical Review of Tinnitus Retraining Therapy

 Tinnitus testing in Tinnitus Retraining Therapy

-Tinnitus Retraining Therapy (TRT) basically gives patients a graduate-level course on tinnitus and the auditory system, delivers a masking device and sound therapy education, and then provides emotional support over the course of two years.
+TRT basically gives patients a graduate-level course on tinnitus and the auditory system, delivers a masking device and sound therapy education, and then provides emotional support over a period of time.

 • Initial Interview and Testing: This is where you explain in detail what your tinnitus is like, followed by extensive testing of middle ear problems, hearing loss in one or both ears, and specifics about your tinnitus frequency.